The Secret Behind Jenn Todryk's Social Media Success

 Jenn Todryk’s energy is palpable through any type of screen: phone, television, tablet or laptop.
 It’s as glowing as her mane of red hair — the obvious namesake for her ever-popular Instagram handle @theramblingredhead.
 If you’re a long-time Jenn fan, you knew this before Season 1 of her home makeover show No Demo Reno aired on HGTV back in March 2021.

 Before the premiere, Jenn had already amassed a loyal Instagram following of more than 700,000.
 She’d published a blog post-gone-viral, then a book based on the blog post, but her success with social media, we’re guessing, lies mostly in the fact that she’s her quirky, buoyant, laugh-out-loud self 100% of the time — a trait she’s never letting go of, especially when it comes to No Demo Reno.

-She reiterates this while on set, filming for Season 2 — which hits HGTV on June 23 at 9/8c.
-“I’m focused on being true to who I am and staying grounded and staying true to myself,” she says, adding she does it for her followers, particularly those who’ve been with her since “before HGTV entered the picture.”
+She reiterates this while on set, filming for Season 2.
+“I’m focused on being true to who I am and staying grounded,” she says, adding she does it for her followers, particularly those who’ve been with her since “before HGTV entered the picture.”